 General & Pediatric Dermatology

-Warts and molluscum contagiosum are common viral skin conditions affecting children and adults alike.
-Both are contagious and can spread without treatment.
+Warts are common viral skin growths caused by HPV (human papillomavirus).
+They can appear anywhere on the body, spread easily, and range from mildly annoying to painful.
 Dr. Sergay offers multiple effective, personalized treatment options — and always discusses the pros and cons of each approach with patients and families.

 Book an Appointment